OrchardCMS/Orchard.Gallery/README.md

 To setup a gallery:
  - Download the module without enabling its feature
- - In the Recipes tab of the Modules amind page, run the Gallery recipe
+ - In the Recipes tab of the Modules admin page, run the Gallery recipe

-It will create the necessary content types and taxonommies.
+It will create the necessary content types and taxonomies.
 You can then browse the gallery urls or add packages and versions.

 # Theming